hello-robot/stretch_ai/docs/start_with_docker_plus_virtenv.md

 If you get an "command not found" error, then follow the install instructions for mamba here: https://github.com/conda-forge/miniforge#download

+Make sure to run `mamba init` and restart your terminal before proceeding.

 Then, run:

 ```bash